ufal/npfl114/exam/questions.md

   of size $H \times W$ for both these padding schemes (stride is 1).
 [5]

-- Describe batch normalization including all its parameters, and write down an algorithm how it is used during training and an algorithm how it is used during inference.
+- Describe batch normalization including all its parameters, and write down an algorithm how it is used during training and the algorithm how it is used during inference.
 Be sure to explicitly write over what is being normalized in case of fully connected layers and in case of convolutional layers.
 [10]